 ADHD and Bipolar Disorder

 Attention Deficit Hyperactivity Disorder, or ADHD, and Bipolar Disorder are behavioral disorders that can exist in anyone.
-These are mental illnesses that can affect all ages from toddlers to senior citizens, with minor or major impact, and cross all racial, gender, and geographical lines.
+These are mental illnesses that can affect all ages from toddlers to senior citizens, with minor or major impact on their lives, and cross all racial, gender, and geographical lines.

 The symptoms of both ADHD and Bipolar Disorder can be very subtle or very strong, and they can first appear at almost any age.
 Neither illness is limited to young people or to adults.
 Adult ADHD and Bipolar exists in every society just as it does within children and teenagers.